Una grande famiglia

-Una grande famiglia (English: The family) is an Italian television series, produced by Rai Fiction and Cross Productions and broadcast in prime time on Rai 1 starting from April 15 of 2012.
+Una grande famiglia (English: The family) is an Italian comedy drama television series, produced by Rai Fiction and Cross Productions and broadcast in prime time on Rai 1 starting from April 15, 2012 for three seasons.
 It was created by Ivan Cotroneo and written by Stefano Bises, Ivan Cotroneo and Monica Rametta and directed by Riccardo Milani, former director of the first successful fiction written by Cotroneo, Tutti pazzi per amore.
 The plot revolves around the events of a family of Lombard industrialists, the Rengoni.

-The third and final season of the fiction aired in spring 2015.
+Before the second season aired, Rai released a web series Una grande famiglia - 20 anni prim, that explored events two decades before the main storyline.
+The third and final season began airing on April 12, 2015.
 This television series was the most watched of its airing channel.
 It was also one of the most successful series in Italy.
-Una grande famiglia has been translated into: French, German and Polish.
+Una grande famiglia has been translated into French, German and Polish.

 Pilot

 The Rengoni family lives in Brianza and works in the furniture industry.
 The disappearance of the first of the five Rengoni brothers, Edoardo, brings to light old loves and new secrets in the lives of every member of the family, happy only in appearance.
 The end of the first season sees the return to the scene of Edoardo, still alive, who will also be the protagonist of the second, bringing with him the mystery that has always hovered over the reason for his fake death.
 The third season, set a few years after the second, is instead linked to the return of Claudia Manetti, Eleonora's biological daughter, of whose existence Edoardo had been aware for years.